 Textbook requirements may vary from one teaching period to the next.

 Commercial law looks closely at the statutory and common law regimes relating to consumer transactions and consumer protection.
-The subject examines the Sale of Goods Act 1923 (NSW) and its implication for business and private consumers as well as traders.
+The unit examines the Sale of Goods Act 1923 (NSW) and its implication for business and private consumers as well as traders.
 The Australian Consumer Law regime under the Competition and Consumer Act 2010 (Cth) is also examined from a consumer's perspective.
 This includes the law relating to misleading and deceptive conduct, consumer guarantees and manufacturer's liability.
-The subject also examines the law applying to electronic commerce, credit, insurance, bankruptcy, agency and guarantees.
+The unit also examines the law applying to electronic commerce, credit, insurance, bankruptcy, agency and guarantees.